 - Everyone sits in a circle.

-- The facilitator welcomes and introduces everyone and explains the process (5 minutes).
+- The facilitator welcomes and introduces everyone and explains the process and ‘ground rules’ – using this guide (5 minutes).
+It is good to remind people to allow space (silence) for thought and reflection during this process.

-- The officer presents the issue by describing the service, the proposal and reason for change/review (10 minutes).
+- The officer presents the issue by describing the service, the proposal and reason for change/review (5-10 minutes depending upon its complexity).
+They may use visual materials alongside a verbal description.

 - For the next part of the process the officer does not join the discussion.
 They could leave the circle and sit where they can hear the discussion of the group but not get involved.
 They should make notes of the discussion.

-- Ask questions if there are concerns or gaps in the proposal.
-For example, how will a Deaf person access the information?
+- Ask questions of group members if there are concerns or gaps in the proposal.
+For example, “how will a Deaf person access the information – can anyone offer insight into best practice?”

-- Consider and suggest alternatives that will: enhance positive impacts (advance equality), reduce/eliminate negative impacts and discrimination, and ensure good community relations and prejudice is addressed where necessary.
+- Explore alternatives that will: enhance positive impacts (advance equality), reduce/eliminate negative impacts and discrimination, and ensure good community relations and prejudice is addressed where necessary.

 This leaves the officer with an understanding of what they need to consider and do, what the impacts are or what further information they need.